Dissipative Measure Valued Solutions to the Stochastic Compressible Navier-Stokes Equations and Inviscid-Incompressible Limit: Preliminaries and Main Results

 \item the velocity $\vu$ is a $W^{s,2}(\mt;\R^N)$-valued $(\mathfrak{F}_t)$-progressively measurable process satisfying

 \item there holds $\mathbb{P}$-a.s.

 for all $t\in[0,T]$. \end{enumerate} \end{Definition}

-In the above definition, we have tacitly assumed that $s$ is large enough in order to provide sufficient regularity for the strong solutions.
-Classical solutions require spatial derivatives of $\vu$ and $\vr$ to be continuous $\mathbb{P}$-a.s.
+In the above definition, we have assumed $s$ is large enough in order to provide sufficient regularity for the strong solutions.
+Classical solutions require {two} spatial derivatives of $\vu$ to be continuous $\mathbb{P}$-a.s.
 This motivates the following definition.

 \begin{Definition}[Maximal Strong Path-wise Solution] Fix a stochastic basis with a cylindrical Wiener process and an initial condition as in Definition \ref{def strong pathwise solution for nse}.
 A quadruplet is a maximal strong path-wise solution to system \eqref{stochastic ns density equation}--\eqref{stochastic nse initial data} provided